How to write a prioritized To Do List,

 All of these are symptoms of not keeping a proper "To-Do List."
 To-Do Lists are prioritized lists of all the tasks that you need to carry out.
 They list everything that you have to do, with the most important tasks at the top of the list, and the least important tasks at the bottom.

 To-Do Lists are essential if you're going to beat work overload.
-When you don't use To-Do Lists effectively, you'll appear unfocused and unreliable to the people around you.
+When you don't use them effectively, you'll appear unfocused and unreliable to the people around you.
 When you do use them effectively, you'll be much better organized, and you'll be much more reliable.
 You'll experience less stress, safe in the knowledge that you haven't forgotten anything important.
 More than this, if you prioritize intelligently, you'll focus your time and energy on high value activities, which will mean that you're more productive, and more valuable to your team.

 Write down all of the tasks that you need to complete.
 If they're large tasks, break out the first action step, and write this down with the larger task.
 (Ideally, tasks or action steps should take no longer than 1-2 hours to complete.)